duckworthd/mirai/docs/caveats.rst

 .. _`too many threads`: http://www.jstorimer.com/blogs/workingwithcode/7970125-how-many-threads-is-too-many

-The one cardinal sin of :mod:`mirai` is waiting upon a promise with `Promise.get` within a currently-running promise.
-The reason is that the *waiting* thread has reserved one of `mirai`'s finite number of worker threads, and if all such worker threads are waiting upon *other* promises, then there will be no workers for *awaited upon* promises.
+The one cardinal sin of :mod:`mirai` is waiting upon a promise with :meth:`Promise.get` within a currently-running promise.
+The reason is that the *waiting* thread has reserved one of :mod:`mirai`'s finite number of worker threads, and if all such worker threads are waiting upon *other* promises, then there will be no workers for *awaited upon* promises.
 In other words, all worker threads will wait forever.
 For example,